Luke-Tetteh/Metrohome/client/README.md

+# MetroCube

+This project is aimed at building a MERN real Estate app that ease buys the stress of finding the right property and provides property owners the ability to put out proprties either for sale or for rental.

-# React + Vite
+## MetroCube - React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This build provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: